 This covers requests for a place in an existing year group at schools within Bath & North East Somerset.
 All applicants regardless of their home address must send their application form directly to the admission authority of the individual school.
 Bath & North East Somerset is the admissions authority for all community and voluntary controlled schools whereas for academy, voluntary aided and foundation schools it is the academy trust/governing body of the school concerned.
 See section below for further information regarding In Year Admissions and the separate primary and secondary application forms.

 Occasionally parents may consider that their child needs to be taught outside their chronological year group.
-Generally speaking it is recommended that children are educated within the appropriate year group for their age however, individual cases can be considered inline with the delayed accelerated admissions policy.
+Generally speaking it is recommended that children are educated within the appropriate year group for their age however, individual cases can be considered in line with the delayed accelerated admissions policy.
 Most requests to delay a child's admission to school come from the parent/carers of Summer Born Children.
 Please note that parent/carers of Summer born children do not have a right to enter their child into a different year group, they simply have a right to request that their child is considered for education outside their year group.

 To talk to someone about school admissions, contact us on 01225 394312, Facsimile: 01225 394296.
 Email: email@example.com or write to us at: School Admissions and Transport Service, PO BOX 25, Riverside, Temple Street, Keynsham, Bristol BS31 IDN.